SomTambe/ML_with_Julia/ParthManiar.md

 -u prints the unique line

 *Level 10*
-used strings data.txt | grep -F "="
+strings data.txt | grep -F "="
 the string command prints the human readable text and grep -F search for the patter as fixed strings.

 Password: truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk

 *Level 11*
-used base64 data.txt -d
+base64 data.txt -d
 The password is IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR base64 command use to encode and decode the data from base64 file.
 -d use to decode the text in ASCII
 -e encode it.

+*Level 12*
+cat data.txt
+cat data.txt | tr 'a-zA-Z' 'n-za-mN-ZA-M'

+*Level 13*